 Extra Insulation and Heating Efficiency

-Let’s start by looking at what you’re getting with the hood: extra insulation.
-And not only is a hood warmer than a hat, it has wonderful heating efficiency.
-By covering not only your head but also your neck, there are far fewer places for cold to sneak through than what you’d experience with a beanie or other dome-insulating combination.
-The weight difference between the various options is negligible, but the down hood will pack down smaller, and you don’t have to worry about losing the extra piece of clothing.
-If ultimate warmth and convenience are what you’re after, the hooded down jacket is an excellent choice.
+Let’s start by looking at what you’re getting with a hood: extra insulation.
+Not only is a hood warmer than a hat, it also has wonderful heating efficiency.
+By covering both your head and also your neck, there are far fewer places for cold to sneak through than what you’d experience with a beanie or other dome-insulating combination.
+The weight difference between the various options is negligible, but a down hood will pack down smaller, and you don’t have to worry about losing an extra piece of clothing.
+If ultimate warmth and convenience are what you’re after, a hooded down jacket is an excellent choice.

 Down jacket (Feathered Friends Eos)